Prem Joshua

-On reaching India, Joshua learned to play the sitar from Ustad Usman Khan.
+Prem Joshua cites sitarist Ravi Shankar as an early musical influence.
+On reaching India, Joshua learned to play the sitar with Ustad Usman Khan as well as the Indian Bansoori (Indian bamboo flute).

 Osho inspired him and his music.
 His website states that "In the presence of this man with a long white beard, eyes as deep as the ocean and a strong sense of humor, he came in touch with the art of the “inner music” - Silence.
 This was really coming home!"

 Throughout his career, he has experimented with various forms of music, creating a blend of the East and the West.
 He has also worked extensively with other producers, making remixes of his own songs and infusing traditional Hindustani acoustic instruments with lounge and trance beats.
 His music has immensely contributed to the Asian Underground and fusion scene.

-In 1991, Joshua launched his first project, “Terra Incognita”, with Kora player, Ravi, and British Sarod player, Chinmaya Dunster, with which he released two albums.
-He subsequently released four solo albums and formed the band, “Hamsafar”, with which he released one album.
-Following this, Joshua began to experiment with genres like drum and bass, lounge, and trance, while still focusing on traditional Hindustani music.
+In 1991, Prem Joshua, Kora player, British Ravi, and Sarod player, Chinmaya Dunster launched their project “Terra Incognita”.
+They released two albums, "No Goal But The Path" and "Tribal Gathering".
+He subsequently released four solo albums and co-founded the band, “Hamsafar”, with which he released the album - "Lifeprints" in 1998.

+HAMSAFAR split up in 2000, after the band had reached quite a peak in their career, playing extensive concerts in Germany, France, Holland, Denmark and Italy and a well received concert at the "Shantipi"-festival in Israel in front of 10.000 people.

+After the split, Prem Joshua played in smaller formations with Manish Vyas and dancer Hina Sarojini.
+Until he formed "Prem Joshua & Band" in 2007 and started touring in Europe and even more in India, where he gained quite a reputation in fusing classical Indian music with western contemporary styles.
+In his records, Prem Joshua had begun to experiment with genres like drum and bass, lounge, and trance, while still focusing on classical Indian music.